Father and child with art at the Yellow Daisy Festival at Stone Mountain Park

 Things to Do

-At the Yellow Daisy Festival, browse and shop booths from more than 300 artists and crafters who display handmade pottery, painting, jewelry, crafts and woodwork.
+At the Yellow Daisy Festival, browse and shop booths from more than 400 artists and crafters who display handmade pottery, painting, jewelry, crafts and woodwork.
 Enjoy fabulous festival food and demonstrations throughout the event.
-New this year, explore the Yellow Daisy Vintage Village, featuring curated antiques, collectibles, home goods and decor.
+Explore the Yellow Daisy Vintage Village, featuring curated antiques, collectibles, home goods and decor.

 Beyond the festival, explore the natural areas of Stone Mountain Park.
 Hike up the one-mile trail to the top of the mountain and explore miles of nature trails around it.
 Relax at shady picnic areas with views of the lake.
 Watch the kids play on the playground.